Canonical technical debt case studies: 1992 to 2026

 Stripe / Harris Poll

-Developers spend 33% of time on technical debt; $300B/year developer cost in US alone
+Result: Developers spend 33% of time on technical debt; $300B/year developer cost in US alone

 Stripe commissioned a survey of 850 developers and engineering executives across six countries to quantify the economic cost of technical debt at a macro level.
 The headline finding was stark: developers spend an average of 33% of their working time dealing with technical debt and bad code.

 The study's methodology: total developer salary spend in each country, multiplied by the self-reported percentage of time attributed to debt-related work.
-Executives reported a wider gap than developers -- executives estimated 33% productivity loss; developers self-reported 23%.
+Executives reported a wider gap than developers, executives estimated 33% productivity loss; developers self-reported 23%.
 Stripe used the executive figure as the basis for their headline number.

 Caveat: Self-reported time allocation surveys consistently overestimate time spent on frustrating work.
 The Stripe figure should be treated as an upper bound.
 The CAST Research Institute (2018) study using code analysis rather than surveys produced a lower but more methodologically defensible estimate of $1.52 trillion in outstanding debt in the US.